 - 2.1 On 25 June the WMCA Board approved the paper: WM2041: a programme for implementing an environmental recovery.
-This paper outlined the projects and programmes that we would begin to deliver immediately, and that could support the regional recovery from Covid-19; priorities for the next 12 months; as well as those actions that would require medium-term planning. - 2.2 The paper attached to this report outlines the progress that the WMCA is making across these priority areas that include: mobility (including active travel and electric mobility), circular economy, the energy transition, the built environment (both new build and retrofit) and natural capital.
-We also touch on the Five Year Plans, although this has been covered more extensively in the relevant agenda item. - 2.3 In addition to the work on specific projects and programmes, the WMCA Environment Team is also working to develop relationships with a wide range of stakeholders that will be essential to the success of WM2041.
+This paper outlined the projects and programmes that we would begin to deliver immediately, and that could support the regional recovery from Covid-19; priorities for the next 12 months; as well as those actions that would require medium-term planning. - 2.2 The first WM2041 Five Year Plan has now also been produced as an independent report by WSP.
+This is due to be presented to the 19th March CA Board.
+Alongside this report is a paper on how the recommendations made in the FYP could be translated into action (some of which is already in place).
+In total, there are 17 proposed programmes of work/ routes for delivery identified; these will form the basis for the WM2041 work programme into the future. - 2.3 In addition to the work on specific projects and programmes, the WMCA Environment Team is also working to develop relationships with a wide range of stakeholders that will be essential to the success of WM2041.
 Examples of these initiatives include: - Programmes to support behaviour change; this was something that people asked for support with as part of the WM2041 consultation.
-We recently ran a '5 top tips' campaign linked to Zero Emissions Day and we are signing up to the Count Us In initiative, a global behaviour change campaign around climate change. - Work with business, particularly the development of a business pledge and associated action plan to support and work with businesses of all sizes on their climate change plans. - 2.4 The delivery of the WM2041 programme also relies on working closely with the local authorities and their climate change action plans.
-The WMCA Environment Team works closely with the officers supporting climate change and carbon reduction in each of the constituent local authorities, through a Low Carbon Officers Group, to maximise the potential for collaboration and shared learning around the work being undertaken. - 2.5 The Single Assurance Framework references the need for thematic boards to have a 'Portfolio Project Pipeline'.
-The programme overview presented here is that pipeline of projects and programmes that the WMCA Environment Team and partners will be working on over the next 12 months to support progress towards the WM2041 net zero carbon emissions target date.
+The WMCA has just appointed the Behavioural Insights Team to support his work around behaviour change and net zero communications.
+The work also links into the Commonwealth Games. - Work with business, particularly the development of a business pledge and associated action plan to support and work with businesses of all sizes on their climate change plans.
+The WMCA Net Zero Business Pledge will be launching mid-March, with a dedicated space on the WMCA website for organisations to sign up to the pledge.
+We are working with Sustainability West Midlands to roll this work out. - 2.4 The delivery of the WM2041 programme also relies on working closely with the local authorities and their climate change action plans.
+The WMCA Environment Team works closely with the officers supporting climate change and carbon reduction in each of the constituent local authorities, through a Low Carbon Officers Group, to maximise the potential for collaboration and shared learning around the work being undertaken.

+2.5 The Single Assurance Framework references the need for thematic boards to have a 'Portfolio Project Pipeline'.
+The programme overview presented here is that pipeline of projects and programmes that the WMCA Environment Team and partners are working on.
+If approved, the priority programmes from the FYP will shape the Portfolio Project Pipeline and enable us to monitor progress towards the WM2041 net zero carbon emissions target date as well as the wide programme.